What we learned from Pete Carroll on Monday: Russell Wilson is off to his best start ever

 But Carroll admitted the team is still hoping for more from its pass rush — Seattle had five quarterback hits Sunday, four of which were sacks, two by linebacker Mychal Kendricks.

-Carroll thinks soon Ansah and Clowney will be consistent pressure-producers off the edge, as well.
+Carroll said he thinks soon Ansah and Clowney will be consistent pressure-producers off the edge.

 “I don’t feel like we are anywhere near where we are going to get to,’’ Carroll said.
 “I think we can be a formidable rush but I think we are still working to bring it together.”

-Carroll said the rush was “better this week than last week’’ and thinks that trend will continue as Ansah and Clowney play more together.
+Carroll said the rush was “better this week than last week’’ and said he thinks that trend will continue as Ansah and Clowney play more together.

-“For them it’s the third game of the preseason (since neither played in the preseason),’’ Carroll said.
+“For them, it’s the third game of the preseason (because neither played in the preseason),’’ Carroll said.
 “So they are doing the best they can. … Glimpses, we are seeing glimpses here that can take us through a place we will really be excited about.’’

 Safety competition still open

-Sunday’s game appeared to make a statement about the team’s safety position, with Tedric Thompson playing 57 of 63 snaps and Lano Hill just six (with Bradley McDougald playing every snap at the other spot).
+The game Sunday appeared to make a statement about the team’s safety position, with Tedric Thompson playing 57 of 63 snaps and Lano Hill just six (with Bradley McDougald playing every snap at the other spot).

 But Carroll said it’s not quite that simple.